 Author: Jessie Holmes

-“We did a lot of work in the community helping with children who were out of school, especially initially with essential workers,” says Sheree Vodicka, CEO of the NC Alliance of YMCAs.
+“We did a lot of work in the community helping with children who were out of school, especially for essential workers,” says Sheree Vodicka, CEO of the NC Alliance of YMCAs.
 “As schools remained closed, we opened academic support centers all over the state that helped children attend school online.”

 American Rescue Plan Offsets Revenue Loss